sunfounder/ultimate-sensor-kit/docs/source/components_basic/12-component_dht11.rst

    This part of the code includes the DHT sensor library and defines the pin number and sensor type used in this project.

    .. note::
-      To install, use the Arduino Library Manager and search for **"DHT sensor library"** and install the library.
+      To install the library, use the Arduino Library Manager and search for **"DHT sensor library"** and install it.

    .. code-block:: arduino